-The physics of the propagation of sound is immensely complicated, and when the assortment of materials that make up the walls, floors, and ceiling (plus any windows, doors and furniture) are added to the equation, it's very difficult to predict what will happen to sound waves once they've left their source.
+The physics of the propagation of sound is immensely complicated, and when the assortment of materials that make up the walls, floors, and ceiling (including windows, doors and furniture) are added to the equation, it's very difficult to predict what will happen to sound waves once they've left their source.

 Acoustically treating a room comes in three major steps.